Canadian War Museum

 Inside the War Museum, the stories flow with memories and displays from Canada’s military archives.
 The Museum covers two expansive levels and includes four general galleries as well as a number of special exhibits.
 Each of the general galleries covers a set period in time; from pre-contact warfare and colonial wars to the First World War, the Second World War, and finally from the Cold War to present day.
 Some displays will draw you in with their stories and images (like the teddy bear sent by a young girl to her father serving in World War I) ; other displays will give you an immersive experience of history, such as the life-size trenches.
 The Museum is regularly updated with historical finds and the latest technology to ensure the utmost respect is given to Canada’s military history and service.

 Visitors of every age and background will discover something special at the War Museum.
 It is a museum built on experience and interaction to ensure Canada’s military history is as much understood as it is respected.
 There is so much to learn and discover, you will want to return to see more!

 The Canadian War Museum is a great place to start your adventures through Ottawa’s history.
 Located on the historic LeBreton Flats, the War Museum is neighbours with some fascinating monuments and amazing activities.
-Extend your stay in Ottawa and let Destination Ontario guide you to the best places of interest in the area.

 A short walk down the road from the War Museum is the Canadian Firefighters Memorial.
 It is built on the site of the Great Ottawa Fire of 1900 and pays homage to all firefighters in Canada.
 You can’t miss the six metre tall bronze statue of a firefighter as he points your attention to the granite memorial wall with an abstract map of Canada.
 Both the firefighter and the matching bronze fire pole were cast from recycled brass couplings sent in from fire stations across Canada.